News

 David is a sought-after performer and public speaker at literary festivals, but the twelve of you have him all to yourselves.

-David’s BBC Radio 4 drama, A Marriage of Inconvenience, aired last year, and his first novel is currently being adapted for the stage.
+David’s BBC Radio 4 drama, A Marriage of Inconvenience, aired the year before last, and his first novel is currently being adapted for the stage.

 (David Mark at Penguin Random House: https://www.penguinrandomhouse.com/authors/231321/david-mark/)

-Today’s writing workshop with David will end around four PM, and you can either head to the Harrogate train station (just a mile from The Old Swan) to travel to your next destination or airport, or you can book another night so you can enjoy the Turkish baths or a cream tea, in this Victorian spa town.
+Today’s writing workshop with David will end around four PM, and you can either head to the Harrogate train station (just a mile from The Old Swan) to travel to your next destination or airport, or you can book another night at our group rate and enjoy the Turkish baths or a cream tea, in this Victorian spa town.

-(Breakfast in the Wedgewood, full day workshop with David Mark)
+(Breakfast in the Wedgewood, the Victorian glass ceilinged dining room at The Old Swan, plus workshop with David Mark)

-BIOS OF EXPEDITION HOSTS – FOLLOWED BY PRICES
+BIOS OF EXPEDITION HOSTS – FOLLOWED BY PRICES, INCLUSIONS, AND MORE PHOTOS

 Kirsten Koza (writing workshop host): is a humourist and adventurer.
 She is the author of the book, Lost in Moscow, published by Turnstone Press and dubbed by CBC radio Canada “the ultimate what-I-did-last-summer essay ever.”
 Kirsten edited the Travelers’ Tales (USA) humour anthology, Wake Up and Smell the Shit, and read thousands of stories for that book before narrowing it down to the 31 writers she selected for the volume.
 She’s had over 75 stories published in books, magazines and newspapers around the world and has repeatedly been invited to speak at the American Society of Journalists and Authors annual conference in New York, on the power of social media for writers and making stories go viral.